Best Sony Flash for Sony Alpha a9 III

 Sony HVL-F60RM2 View on Amazon View on B&H

-| Guide Number | 60 (at 200mm) |
+| Guide Number | 60 (at 200mm zoom) |

 |---|---|

-| Recycle Time | 1.7 Seconds (Ni-MH) |
+| Recycle Time | 1.7 seconds (full power) |

-| Weight | 439g (Excluding batteries) |
+| Weight | 439g (excluding batteries) |

-- Significantly more expensive than third-party options
+- Significantly more expensive than high-end third-party options

 Check Price on Amazon US, UK, CA, DE → Check Price on B&H